In the flat-panel display market, OLEDs (Organic Light-Emitting Diodes) are being launched as the next wave of technology.

 ProMetric® Imaging Colorimeters

-Radiant Vision Systems ProMetric Imaging Colorimeters are highly sensitive, highly precise, CCD-based imaging systems calibrated to the same standards in the human visual perception of angular and spatial distributions of color and brightness (luminance).
+Radiant Vision Systems ProMetric Imaging Colorimeters are highly sensitive, highly precise, imaging systems calibrated to the same standards in the human visual perception of angular and spatial distributions of color and brightness (luminance).

 Radiant Vision Systems provides 10 alternative models of imaging colorimeters, over twice as many as others in the industry, with several selections for sensitivity and resolution.